bbglab/openvariant/docs/_build/html/_sources/user_guide/tasks.rst.txt

 It will generate an interator that will throw three variables: ``group_key`` (the value of each group), ``group_result`` (a list of all rows that pertain to each group) and ``command`` (if it uses `script` parameter or not).
 It will group the parsed result for each different value of the specified ``key_by``.
-For further details, check out :ref:`Group by examples`.
+For further details, check out Group by examples in :ref:`Tasks examples`.

 .. code-block:: python